chinnakullaireddy/ravi/README.md

+# ramu
-# ravi my nave is ravi from jammalamadugu
+ravi my name is ravi from jammalamadugu